WangHelin1997/Aty-TTS/README.md

 # Aty-TTS
-Source code for Improving Text-To-Speech For Atypical Speakers with Voice Conversion
+Source code for Improving Spoken Language Understanding in Atypical Speech: A New Method for Data Augmentation using Text-to-Speech

 ## Coming soon!